JOURNAL OF GENTRY GENEALOGY

 More about Children of Tyree

-William (b: 1788, South Carolina - d: 1858, Arkansas) left an excellent record of his family in the form of the aforementioned bible listings as did James M. Gentry his son.
+William (born: 1788, South Carolina; died: 1858, Arkansas) left an excellent record of his family in the form of the aforementioned bible listings as did James M. Gentry his son.
 The full extent of the bible information can be seen at the Pike County web site<4> but since the web page is copyrighted, we have extracted only the pertinent information here.
 William is reported in the Clark County, Arkansas Historical Association publication to have been a successful farmer, a stout Methodist and a representative to the legislature of Arkansas in 1846.

-Mildred (b: 1791, South Carolina d: 1852, Arkansas) is shown in the James Ward family as Mildred Clark Gentry, wife of James, and from this comes the tradition that her mother's maiden name was Clark.
+Mildred (born: 1791, South Carolina; died: 1852, Arkansas) is shown in the James Ward family as Mildred Clark Gentry, wife of James, and from this comes the tradition that her mother's maiden name was Clark.
 Which gives us Delilah Clark as Tyree's wife.

-John Gentry (b: 1796, Georgia d: about 1861, unknown) is pretty well documented in the note from Elizabeth Gentry Strickland<1>, his great-granddaughter, as well as in Arkansas census rolls.
-John's first five children presumably in order of birthdays were Permelia, William, John Sherill (Surel) (b: 1824), Jacob A, and Samuel F. Gentry.
+John Gentry (born: 1796, Georgia; died: about 1861, unknown) is pretty well documented in the note from Elizabeth Gentry Strickland<1>, his great-granddaughter, as well as in Arkansas census rolls.
+John's first five children presumably in order of birthdates were Permelia, William, John Sherill (Surel) (born: 1824), Jacob A, and Samuel F. Gentry.
 There are several entries for these Gentrys in the 1850-1890 documents of Clark, Hot Spring, Pike and Saline counties of Arkansas as well as later entries in Pulaski County.
 In the 1850 Census for Arkansas, Hot Spring County<9> we find John at age 54, which tallies with a 1796 birth date, and wife Eliza with 4 month old Mary F. a daughter in the house.
 [Editor's note.
-From the census data it appears that Eliza was too young to have been the mother of John's older children, and must have been a second wife.
+From the 1850 census data it appears that Eliza was a newly-married second wife.
 Also with the family were three other children, presumably Eliza's by a previous marriage.]
 Mary was the youngest daughter of John and was followed by two additional sons, Miles C. and Martin Caldwell Gentry.

-Martha (b: 1808, Tennessee; d: after 1860, Arkansas) reportedly married William Salliers (Salyers) (b: about 1807 Tennessee; d: about 1850 Saline Co, Arkansas of snake bite).
-William Salyers is first found in Arkansas in the 1830 Census of Clark County, Antoine Twp. with 1 male under 5 yrs. of age and also in the 1836 Tax List of the Arkansas Territory.
-The next mention of William Salyers is found in the 1850 and 1860 Census in Saline County, Arkansas.
-His widow Martha (daughter of Tyree and Delilah) appears in the 1860 Census for Saline County Arkansas as the head of household.
+Martha (born: 1808, Tennessee; died: after 1860, Arkansas) married William Salliers (Salyers) (born: about 1807 Tennessee; died: August 1849, Saline Co, Arkansas of snake bite).
+William Salyers is first found in Arkansas in the 1830 Census of Clark County, Antoine Twp. with 1 male under 5 yrs. of age, in the 1836 Tax List of the Arkansas Territory, and in he 1850 Mortality Schedule for Saline County.
+William's widow Martha (daughter of Tyree and Delilah) appears in the 1850 and 1860 Census for Saline County, Arkansas, as the head of household.

 Parents of Tyree Gentry